-Requirements: Students are expected to be familiar with Circuit Theory, Electronics, and Linear Systems.
+Requirements: Students are expected to be familiar with Circuit Theory and Electronics.
 Otherwise, consent of the instructor is required.

-Required Textbooks and Other Course Materials:

-The instructor will use following books as references:
+Required Textbooks and Other Course Materials: The instructor will use following references:

 - "Elements of Power Electronics" by Philip Krein, ISBN 0-19-511701-8. - "Fundamentals of Power Electronics" by Robert W. Erickson and Dragan Maksimovic, ISBN: 0-7923-7270-0